Archbishop of Melanesia: History of the See

 The first Bishop of Melanesia was John Patteson, consecrated in 1861.
 Three years later his church suffered its first two martyrdoms, and the Bishop was himself martyred in September 1871.
 He is now remembered in the calendar (list of saints) of many Anglican provinces.
 In 1922, the synod of the then-missionary diocese was constituted by the New Zealand General Synod (at the Bishop's and people's request).
 The mission to Melanesia advanced, and the diocese was subdivided and regional diocesan bishops created, until on 26 January 1975. it was officially formed into a new Province of the Anglican church with the Bishop of Melanesia, John Chisholm, becoming the first Bishop of Central Melanesia and Archbishop of Melanesia.
 With the 1975 foundation of the province, the Diocese of Melanesia was split in four: the Dioceses of Malaita, of Vanuatu and of Ysabel were erected and the remainder became the Central Melanesia diocese.

-The primatial archbishop title belongs ex officio to the diocesan bishop of that metropolitan see – as such, the bishop elected as Archbishop leaves his previous see and is translated to Central Melanesia in order to become primate.
+The primatial archbishop title belongs ex officio to the diocesan bishop of that metropolitan see – as such, the bishop elected as archbishop leaves his previous see and is translated to Central Melanesia in order to become primate.
 Chisholm died shortly after appointment and the then dean of St. Barnabas Cathedral, Norman Palmer, was chosen the second archbishop.
 After Palmer's retirement, the third archbishop was Amos Waiaru, who served until Ellison Pogo replaced him in the office where he served for fourteen years from 1994 to December 2008.
-He was honored by Elizabeth II, Queen of Solomon Islands – becoming a Knight of the Order of the British Empire – and by Rowan Williams, Archbishop of Canterbury – being awarded the rare medal of the Order of St Augustine.
+He was honored by Elizabeth II, Queen of Solomon Islands – becoming a Knight Commander of the Order of the British Empire – and by Rowan Williams, Archbishop of Canterbury – who awarded him the Cross of St Augustine.

 List of bishops

 Archdeaconries

-From 1900/3 until 1910, Richard Blundell Comins, in the Solomon Islands, was also called Archdeacon of Northern Melanesia.
+From 1900/3 until 1910, Richard Blundell Comins, in what is now the nation of Solomon Islands, was also called Archdeacon of Northern Melanesia.
 He was followed by William Uthwatt until 1915.

 In 1933/4, Baddeley constituted a new archdeaconry of Southern Melanesia; followed in 1934 by that of Northern Melanesia (or "for New Britain and the Goldfields"), and in 1934/5 Ralph De Voil was collated the last Archdeacon of Northern Melanesia.
 De Voil was both priest-in-charge of St George's Rabaul and archdeacon until he returned to Great Britain in 1937.